luismiguelcasadodiaz/42Barcelona_ciber_inquisitor/README.md

 ARP only works with 32-bit IP addresses in the older IPv4 standard.
 The newer IPv6 protocol uses a different protocol, Neighbor Discovery Protocol (NDP), which is secure and uses cryptographic keys to verify host identities.
 However, since most of the Internet still uses the older IPv4 protocol, ARP remains in wide use.

+In this exercise, the subject establishes that inquisitor.py receives four parameters (IP-src, MAC-src,IP-target,MAC-target) meaning that the script does not need to discover data from the server or the victim broadcasting ARP Requests.

+Inquisitor only has to send forged ARP reply packages Sniff traffic between server and victim filtering FTP Packets Restablish ARP tables status

+# ARP Reply packet

 ---
 # Environment set up